Skip to main content

 17. provide independent ethical advice to the Establishment Licence Holder, particularly in respect to animal care and welfare, and all licensing issues;

-18. perform ethical review on any project licence proposals (1) from first-time applicants, applicants who are new to the establishment, and applicants who want to add CU as a secondary establishment; (2) that include severe protocols and special species;
+18. perform ethical review on any project licence proposals (1) from first-time applicants, applicants who are new to the establishment, and applicants who want to add CU as a secondary establishment; (2) that include severe protocols and special species and the forced swim test;

 19. consider any issues referred to it by the AWERB Sub-Group, which considers matters such as amendments, continuation licences and non-ASPA animal work;